metaphorical/q-statik/posts/episodeVII.md

-title: New Hope
+title: Force Awakened
-subtitle: Ones upon a time in the galaxy far far away
+subtitle: Now, how about more merchendise?
-date: 1977-05-25
+date: 2015-12-25
-published: True

-# New Hope
+# Force awakens

 ## Ones upon a time in the galaxy far far away